ACI Border Gateways

 VXLAN EVPN Route-Maps

-Starting from Cisco APIC 6.1(2), the ACI Border Gateway feature also supports VRF level route-maps that can be configured on the stretched VRFs.
-These Route-maps are applicable for all the remote fabrics that are associated to the border gateway set.
+Starting with Cisco ACI release 6.1(2), the ACI Border Gateway feature supports VRF level route-maps that can be configured on the stretched VRFs.
+These route-maps are applicable for all the remote fabrics that are associated to the border gateway set.
 The route-map set rules are configured with the route control profile policies and the action rule profiles.
+You can specify the Permit or Deny statements based on the match criteria.

 Use the Configuring a VXLAN VRF Stretch Using the GUI to specify the outbound and inbound route-maps.